-[AGENDA ITEM 2; Handout 1: Prioritization Criteria]
+[AGENDA ITEM 3; Handout 1: Prioritization Criteria]

 Based on the results of Work Session 3, the working group should narrow down the list of potential implementation tools to pursue.
 The facilitator will walk the working group through a prioritization exercise, including methodology for evaluating potential mitigation actions (as discussed in FEMA's Local Mitigation Handbook evaluation criteria in Task 6, pp. 6-7 to 6-8), consideration of existing planning policies and regulations, and evaluation of the community's ability to develop an implementation tool in a reasonable time frame.
-These evaluation criteria ensure that mitigation actions consider potential Social, Technical, Administrative, Political, Legal, Economic, and Environmental impacts.
+These evaluation criteria ensure that mitigation actions are likely to reduce risk and consider potential administrative, political, economic, environmental and social impacts.

 For example, the working group may establish a need to better address wildfire hazard through zoning and subdivision regulations as an overarching need.
 To develop priority solutions that address that need, the working group should develop a list of planning tools that could address wildfire through zoning and subdivision (using the Planning for Hazards guide as a foundation).
+If the short list ends up including both overlay zoning and cluster subdivision, then the working group can use the prioritization process to determine which of the two may add more value or may more directly result in risk reduction to wildfire.